binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### Dropbox

-There will be NI[D|P]S configurations required to monitor file sync tools such as Dropbox, which is extra work, and depending on how Dropbox is used, may just fail.
+There will be NI[D|P]S configurations required to monitor file sync tools, such as Dropbox, which is extra work, and depending on how Dropbox is used, may just fail.
 Blocking file sync tools may be an option.

 #### Physical